etclabscore/sig.tools-test-dapp/README.md

 #### Using builder mode

-> As a chain code developer, I want to describe the deployment of one part of my project.
+> As a chain code developer, I want to describe the deployment of one fragment of my project.

 - define code fragment deploy:
   - enter requirements: